argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 have to ask my Argo CD admin to modify the CMP to accommodate the values as environment variables.

 ### Implementation Details/Notes/Constraints

+#### Prerequisites

+Since this proposal is designed to increase CMP adoption, we need to make sure there aren't any bugs that make CMPs less robust than native tools.

+Bugs to fix:
+1. [#8145](https://github.com/argoproj/argo-cd/issues/8145) - `argocd app sync/diff --local` doesn't account for sidecar CMPs

 #### Terms